Income Protection Insurance For Contractors

 Self-employed contractors are typically sole traders or operate through a limited company of which they are a director.

-Sole traders should opt for a personal policy that allows coverage of up to 60% to 70% of their regular salary should they be unable to work.
+Sole traders should choose a personal policy that allows coverage of up to 60% to 70% of their regular salary should they be unable to work.

-Company Directors can opt for a plan allowing up to 80% of salary coverage.
+Company Directors can opt for a plan that provides up to 80% salary coverage.
 A separate section covers director income protection insurance later in the guide.

 Cease Age